opencodeiiita/Lets-Design-3.0/Shape Builder Tool-1/README.md

 ## **Submission Guideline:**

-- Submit the illustrator file in the "Pen tool Task-1" Folder only.
+- Submit the illustrator file in the "Shape builder tool-1" Folder only.
 - Paste a jpg/png file of your design in the Pull Request.

 > This task is for **30 points**.